 Ad hoc announcement pursuit to Article 53 of the SIX Listing Rules

-GENEVA, Switzerland, October 14, 2021 –Temenos AG (SIX: TEMN), the banking software company, today reports its third quarter 2021 results.
+GENEVA, Switzerland, February 14, 2022 –Temenos AG (SIX: TEMN), the banking software company, today reports its fourth quarter and full year 2021 results.

 - EBIT growth continued to drive operating and free cash flow generation